Going downhill as you age isn’t such a bad thing. Folks over the hill

 Patricia Carrier of Saddleback said, “Not many mountains are doing free skiing for 70 plus anymore.
 Saddleback does.
 Also, on Thursdays, we offer a cheap lift ticket for those 60-69.”

 Shawnee Peak gives free skiing for those 80 and older, or a discount season pass if they prefer not to have to go to the ticket window each visit.
-Melissa Rock of Shawnee Peak says they also honor members of the "70+ Club" with $15 lift tickets, and season passes for age 65-79 are discounted.
+Shawnee Peak also honors members of the "70+ Club" with $15 lift tickets, and season passes for age 65-79 are discounted.

 Mt Abram provides senior skiers age 65 and over a savings of $10 on a full day ticket.